How Many Minors Can You Have on a UK Driving Test Before You Fail?

 - 48.9%DVSA 2024-25

-The category is decided by the examiner in the moment, against a DVSA training rubric that all examiners are taught and assessed on.
-The boundary between minor and serious is not arbitrary, it turns on whether another road user had to react, slow, swerve, or brake because of what you did.
+The category of a fault is decided by the examiner in the moment, against the DVSA training rubric every examiner is taught and audited on.
+The boundary between a minor and a serious is not arbitrary: it turns on whether another road user had to react, slow, swerve, or brake because of what you did.
+The same action can sit on either side of that line depending on the traffic around you.

 Examiner consistency: same standard, every centre

 A common worry from learners is that some examiners are stricter than others, or that some centres mark harder.
-The DVSA trains every examiner to the same rubric and audits their marking by sampling routes and shadow-marking from supervisors.
-National marking variance between examiners is genuinely small in the published quality assurance data, well under the variance produced by route geography or candidate readiness.
+The DVSA trains every examiner to the same rubric and standardises their marking against that single national standard.
+Any variation between examiners is far smaller than the variation produced by route geography or candidate readiness.

 What does vary is the road environment.
 A 38-minute test at a London inner-city centre presents far more observation opportunities, more multi-lane junctions, more parked-vehicle obstructions, than a 38-minute test on a quiet rural Scottish route.
 Those extra opportunities translate into extra chances for a mark to be recorded.
-That is why London pass rates run around 38% while Scottish island centres run above 65%, not because the marking standard is different, but because there are simply more chances to slip in a London 38 minutes.
+That is why the hardest inner-London centres run in the high 30s while Scottish island centres run above 65%, not because the marking standard is different, but because there are simply more chances to slip in a busy London 38 minutes.

 “Same examiner standards, different road environments.
 The route is what changes between centres, not the marking.”